 Cold sores are small blisters around the mouth, caused by the herpes simplex virus.
-They are sometimes referred to as fever blisters.
+They are sometimes called fever blisters.
 The most common strain of the virus causing cold sores is herpes simplex virus 1.
 It can be spread by kissing or sharing eating utensils or even sharing towels.

-Herpes simplex is not curable, but may lie dormant for long periods of time.
-Episodes of the cold sores last no longer than two weeks.
-Hot sun, cold wind, a cold or other illness, or a depressed immune system can cause an outbreak of herpes simplex virus.
+Herpes simplex is not curable, but may lie dormant for a long time.
+Episodes of the cold sores last no longer than 2 weeks.
+Hot sun, cold wind, a cold or other illness, or a weak immune system can cause an outbreak of herpes simplex virus.

 What are the symptoms of cold sores?